2012 United States Senate election in Maine: Campaign

-The group Maine People's Alliance called on Charles Summers to resign his position as Secretary of State of Maine, stating that it was a conflict of interest for the secretary of state to oversee their own election to another office.
+The group Maine People's Alliance called on Charles Summers to resign his position as secretary of state of Maine, stating that it was a conflict of interest for the secretary of state to oversee their own election to another office.
 They also had concerns over past actions in sending letters to college students about voter registration requirements.
 A spokesperson for Summers said that he had turned over all election oversight to a deputy secretary of state, and Summers himself stated that he was not going to resign.
-No Secretary of State or Maine Attorney General who was seeking higher office in the last 30 years has resigned.
+No secretary of state or Maine attorney general seeking higher office in the last 30 years has resigned.

 Steve Woods announced on August 1 that, if elected, he would donate his entire Senate salary to Maine charities chosen by an independent committee of business and nonprofit leaders he would appoint.
 He encouraged Angus King to make a similar pledge; King responded through his spokesperson that he and his wife would continue to donate money to charities, and that all candidates should do so in "the best way they feel they can."